Cheaper, safer, greener.

 Government approved

-The government of Nepal approved the CSEB Interlocking Brick technology in 2017!
+The government of Nepal approved interlocking CSEB technology in 2017, and recommended it in 2024 reconstruction guidelines.

 Download DUDBC Volume 2 model houses in Nepal: DESIGN-CATALOGUE-VOLUME-II-FINAL.pdf